neovide/neovide/website/docs/configuration.md

 ![Transparency](assets/Transparency.png)

-Setting `g:neovide_transparency` to a value between 0.0 and 1.0 will set the background opacity of the default background color to that value, while `g:neovide_text_background_opacity` sets the opacity for background colors other than the default one.
+Setting `g:neovide_transparency` to a value between 0.0 and 1.0 will set the default background color opacity to that value, while `g:neovide_text_background_opacity` sets the opacity for background colors other than the default one.

+The parameter `g:neovide_text_background_opacity` can override the default blend value for all styles if configured.
+To preserve the use of blend values, it is recommended not to set this parameter.

 #### Show Border (Currently macOS only)